captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 on her way here.
 ---
-I mean that's very healthy,
+I mean that’s very healthy,
 ---
 she seems very healthy.
 ---
 And she just bought a folding bicycle,
 ---
-like a...like sort of a
+like a…like sort of a
 ---
 folding chair,
 ---
-but it's a bicycle.
+but it’s a bicycle.
 ---
 Anyway, she seems like a
 ---